 Device power consumption can be reduced at the tradeoff of performance by programming the device into the Low Power Mode.
-This mode is only available when operating at 1 GSPS or less and is recommended to only be used for 1st Nyquist zone applications.
+This mode is recommended to only be used for 1st Nyquist zone applications.
 The default operating mode is High Performance Mode which is enabled by the default register values. 表 8-13 shows the register writes to switch between the lowest power configuration of Low Power Mode and High Performance Mode.
 These writes should only be performed when CAL EN is set to 0 and JESD EN is set to 0.